srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 DU
 =====

+Before running the DU, make sure you have used the commands outlined in the configuration section above to confirm the PTP sync between the DU and the Falcon-RX.

 The DU can now be run.
 First, navigate to *srsRAN_Project/build/apps/gnb*, and then run the gNB with the following command: